Fredericksburg, Virginia

 Fredericksburg, Virginia: From Revolution to Civil War

 Say “Fredericksburg” and most people think of Civil War history.
 That’s understandable.
-The Virginia town was home to one of that conflict’s bloody battles.
+The Virginia town was home to some of that conflict’s bloody battles.
 And the Confederates’ victory probably lengthened the War.

 But first settled in 1607, Fredericksburg’s history goes far further back.